anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 node:data ()
 ~~~~~~~~~~~~~~

-Fetch the 'data' flags of the node @see data
+Fetch the 'data' flags of the node @see data.